Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Conclusions

 \section{Conclusions}

 We live in curved spacetime.
 The reason why QFT formulated in flat Minkowski spacetime works so well is that the laboratory and accelerator experiments probe spacetime intervals (distances and times) much shorter than the curvature scale.
 Under those circumstances, spacetime appears to be flat, but only in the first approximation.
 A better approximation is by a spacetime with positive constant curvature.
-The requirement of maximal symmetry, to match the dimension of the Poincar\'e group, naturally leads to de Sitter spacetime.
+The general case of constant curvature is difficult to study in the absence of some guiding symmetry principles similar to Poincar\'e symmetry of Minkowski spacetime. de Sitter spacetime, however, is more tangible, because its maximal symmetry provides a powerful tool for formulating QFT, by using it in a similar way as Poincar\'e symmetry is being used in the flat case.
 In this work, we developed a formalism for computing the scattering amplitudes in de Sitter spacetime.
 It can be used for studying the effects of curvature in processes occuring at microscopic as well as at macroscopic scales.

 Only very light particles, with masses not too far beyond the cosmological scale of $10^{-33}$ eV ({\it i.e}.\ very low Compton frequencies), are affected by spacetime curvature, and only in processes, in which they propagate with very low momenta ({\it i.e}.\ very long wavelenths).
 Their wavepackets have a large frequency spread.
 In nature, only photons and perhaps neutrinos (and hypothetical gravitons) have masses below or comparable to the curvature.
 Physics of ultrasoft photons is entangled with spacetime geometry, but it is not clear if the frequency fluctuations discussed in this work are observable.
 Assuming that at least one neutrino is ``cosmologically'' light, another interesting application of our results is to neutrino physics, in particular to neutrino oscillations.
 We leave it to future work.